LewisLabUCSD/GlyCompare/README.md

 To improve naming conventions, we are spending the day refactoring some of our function names.
 Please note that several top level function names should change in the next 24 hours.

 ## Citation
 Bokan Bao+, Benjamin P. Kellman+, Austin W. T. Chiang, Austin K. York, Mahmoud A. Mohammad, Morey W. Haymond, Lars Bode, and Nathan E. Lewis.
-2019. “****Correcting for Sparsity and Non-Independence in Glycomic Data through a System Biology Framework.****” bioRxiv. https://doi.org/10.1101/693507.
+2019. “****Correcting for Sparsity and Non-Independence in Glycomic Data through a Systems Biology Framework.****” bioRxiv. https://doi.org/10.1101/693507.

 ### Demonstrations & Manuscript Analyses
 - [All demos](https://github.com/LewisLabUCSD/GlyCompare/tree/master/example_notebook)